Behavior Behavioral Career Resources

-Han-Leong Goh (Han), Ph.D., BCBA-D is available to provide supervision to fulfill supervision requirements of the BACB.
-Han received his Ph.D. in psychology (Applied Behavior Analysis) from the University of Florida, working with Dr. Brian Iwata.
-He spent a year under a postdoctoral fellowship at Johns Hopkins University school of medicine, working with Dr. Cathleen Piazza.
+Han-Leong Goh (Han), Ph.D., BCBA-D, is available to provide supervision to fulfill supervision requirements of the BACB.
+Han received his Ph.D. in psychology (applied behavior analysis) from the University of Florida, working with Dr. Brian Iwata.
+He spent a year under a postdoctoral fellowship at Johns Hopkins University School of Medicine, working with Dr. Cathleen Piazza.
 He has been a practicing behavior analyst for over 20 years with interests in functional analysis and function-based treatment of behavior disorders and has worked with children and adults presenting with a wide variety of challenging diagnoses.
-Han has 14 publications in the Journal of Applied Behavior Analysis , including 4 first-author publications, and has served as guest reviewer since 1994.
+Han has 14 publications in the Journal of Applied Behavior Analysis , including four first-author publications, and has served as guest reviewer since 1994.
 Currently, his practice includes assessment and treatment of behavior disorders among adults and children diagnosed with autism and other developmental delays.
 Han also provides skills acquisition training via ABLLS-R and VB-MAPP for children diagnosed with autism.
 He also has experience providing BACB supervision.
 Han can be reached at firstname.lastname@example.org.

-The key to your success as a future behavior analyst effective supervision.
-IBT Supervision is a distance supervision experience that provides over twenty years of experience to cultivate the best candidates to become behavior analysts, you.
+The key to your success as a future behavior analyst is effective supervision.
+IBT Supervision is a distance supervision experience that provides over twenty years of experience to cultivate the best candidates to become behavior analysts.

 At the highest ethical standards and extensive years of experience, IBT offers you a special individualized or group session supervision experience with one of their 65 BCBAs around the country.
 Discuss your specific cases or topics on the BACB task list with your IBT supervisor to cover the requirements to be eligible for the BACB exam.

-Benefits of choosing IBT as your primary supervision provider is the ease of guiding you through your requirements online, or at one of their twenty national or international locations.
+The benefit of choosing IBT as your primary supervision provider is the ease of guiding you through your requirements online or at one of their 20 national or international locations.
 Added to your individualized supervision, IBT also offers supervisees added curriculum tools free during supervision that come with progress tracking and analytics with a real time analytics.
 An excellent supervision experience just became affordable.

 Michael E. Kelley

-Sarah Bertrand-Zelaya, M.Ed, BCBA is the owner/founder of Putting the Pieces Together Behavioral Therapy, LLC located in Naples, Florida.
+Sarah Bertrand-Zelaya, M.Ed., BCBA, is the owner and founder of Putting the Pieces Together Behavioral Therapy, LLC, located in Naples, Fla.
 Sarah completed her BCBA coursework through Florida Tech’s certification program in 2011.
-Sarah has 12 years of experience in ABA and special education beginning as an Early Intervention ABA therapist for children with Autism Spectrum Disabilities and other developmental disabilities.
-Since beginning in the field Sarah has worked in multiple settings including in-home, daycares, community settings, and public and private schools.
-She has worked with children ages 18 months – 18 years, however the majority of her experience is in elementary ages.
-Sarah has recently expanded her knowledge and expertise to provide therapy/treatment for children with Emotional-Behavioral Disabilities.
-Sarah has successfully developed and implemented behavior programs/plans as well as skill acquisition protocols.
-In addition to working directly with children with special needs, over the past 2 years Sarah has begun providing supervision for BCaBAs and students currently enrolled in ABA coursework seeking certification.
-Sarah provides direct face-to-face supervision in Southwest Florida as well as online supervision around the globe.
+Sarah has 12 years of experience in ABA and special education beginning as an early intervention ABA therapist for children with autism spectrum disabilities and other developmental disabilities.
+Since beginning in the field, Sarah has worked in multiple settings including in-home, day cares, community settings, and public and private schools.
+She has worked with children ages 18 months to 18 years; however, the majority of her experience is with elementary ages.
+Sarah has recently expanded her knowledge and expertise to provide therapy and treatment for children with emotional-behavioral disabilities.
+Sarah has successfully developed and implemented behavior programs and plans, as well as skill acquisition protocols.
+In addition to working directly with children with special needs, over the past two years Sarah has begun providing supervision for BCaBAs and students currently enrolled in ABA coursework seeking certification.
+Sarah provides direct face-to-face supervision in southwest Florida as well as online supervision around the globe.
 Please email Sarah at SarahBZ2010@hotmail.com for further information.

 William "Tim" Courtney

-William "Tim" Courtney, MS, BCBA is the research and training director for Little Star Center, (LSC) is a clinic based ABA setting providing therapy to individuals diagnosed with autism.
-Tim Courtney is also a co-instructor for FIT’s professional development program in ABA and a PhD candidate at Purdue University.
+William "Tim" Courtney, M.S., BCBA, is the research and training director for Little Star Center (LSC), a clinic-based ABA setting providing therapy to individuals diagnosed with autism.
+Tim Courtney is also a co-instructor for FIT’s professional development program in ABA and a Ph.D. candidate at Purdue University.
 Tim has six years of experience providing direct and remote supervision to help professionals meet BACB standards and achieve BCBA or BCaBA certification.
 Tim’s approach to supervision is to work with supervisees to develop a portfolio consisting of several work products directly related to acceleration and deceleration programming for individuals with autism.
 Tim only takes one supervisee per year.
-If you are interested in supervision by Tim he can be reached at email@example.com.
+If you are interested in supervision by Tim, he can be reached at email@example.com.
 Tim Courtney offers these supervision services through his company only, and is not affiliated with Florida Tech.